Conferences + Intensives

 - the expansion of individuals’ networks within and between communities in the local foods movement.

-The program is offered through day-long, in-person gatherings, which strive to be interactive and content-rich, with plenty of time for participants to learn, teach, connect, inspire and grow from one another.
+The program is offered through day-long, in-person gatherings, which strive to be interactive and content-rich, with a wide range of guest speakers and plenty of time for participants to learn, teach, connect, inspire and grow from one another.

-Alumni from the program remain part of the Sustainable Food Systems Leadership Institute network and are resources for current participants.
+Alumni from the program remain part of the SFSLI network and are resources for current participants.

 Alumni of the program are staying connected through Facebook and other reunion events.
 To get connected with the private Facebook group or connected to other alumni, contact Molly O’Connell.